Table of Contents

 The Takeaway

-Whether you look at the top-paying fields nationally or by state, healthcare professions dominate the list.
-However, a few other careers also consistently show up in the highest-paid job rankings, including professional athletes, chief executives, airline pilots, and computer/information systems managers.
+Whether you look at the highest-paying fields nationally or by state, health-care professions dominate the list.
+However, a few other careers also show up in the highest-paid job rankings, including professional athletes, chief executives, airline pilots, and computer/information systems managers.
+Plus, there are many jobs that don’t require a degree that also pay well — proving that it’s possible to find a job that fits your skills, core personality traits, and interests and also lets you earn a good income.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.